tjj9020/kinable/PROJECT_PLAN.md

         *   Configure SES for sending email notifications, including verified sender identities and email templates.
         *   Integrate event publishing into relevant services (e.g., `BillingLedgerFunction` for token warnings, `ModerationEngine` Step Function for flags).
         *   Add notification preferences in the Parent Dashboard (e.g., opt-in/out for certain notification types).
+        *   **PWA Push Notifications**: For the Parent Dashboard (and potentially child interface if appropriate), implement PWA (Progressive Web App) push notifications as an alternative or supplement to SMS/email.
+Use VAPID protocol with a service worker, potentially leveraging SNS for fanning out messages to registered PWA endpoints.
+This can be more engaging and cost-effective for certain alerts like token status or moderation events.
     *   **Multi-Region Consideration**: SNS Topics and SES configurations are regional.
 Notifications should be triggered and sent from the user's primary region.
 Manage templates per region if they have regional content.
     *   **Definition of Done**:
         * Users receive real notifications for configured events based on their preferences.